 Then came test number three, the sour blend.
 Ryan said they had made this beer to test out a hypothesis.
 The capsaicin receptors in our palates are enabled by low-pH liquids, which is exactly what sour beer is.
 So Ryan suspected the sour addition would make the beer taste spicier than it actually is.
 And it did.
 “I don’t think anyone has tested that before,” said Ryan, with just a hint of a smile.

-The original Jalapeño IPA, however, will still be a standby at Methodology, the team’s new brick-and-mortar brewpub, when it opens this summer on First Street in San Francisco’s hip South-of-Market neighborhood.
-The bar is a partnership with Local Kitchen, a nearby restaurant.
-And this venture is where Johnny’s entrepreneurial experience may be key.
+The original Jalapeño IPA, however, is expected to be a standby at Methodology, the brick-and-mortar brewpub that the team envisions.
+This venture is where Johnny’s entrepreneurial experience may be key.
 He’s a former mergers-and-acquisitions lawyer (which his brewing colleagues try not to hold against him) and a big booster of Bitcoin, and he’s thinking hard about how Method can distinguish itself in a crowded field of craft breweries.
 The open-source tools Method plans to offer the public will help, he says.
 However, “If we don’t put out a good product, then everything falls apart.”

-For now, despite the imminent opening of their pub, none of the Method brewers is quitting his day job.
+For now, none of the Method brewers is quitting his day job.
 Thus far, their science has been supporting their beer habit.
 If Method Brewing succeeds, it could become the other way around.